 To get WiFi control for less than £1,000 is pretty amazing value for money and build quality (whilst ok) is on par with any other pellet grill at this price point (and many that are more expensive).
-To take the next step up in build quality, versatility, flavour & thermal performance etc. you're going to have to part with a further £1,500 or more and buy a Leif Grillson.
+To take the next step up in build quality, versatility, flavour & thermal performance etc. you're going to have to part with a further £1,100 for a Traeger Timberline 850 or £1,500 and buy a Leif Grillson.

 Of course there are some negatives but these are in no way exceptional to just this wood pellet grill and frankly whether you have the open flame technology or not is irrelevant because it doesn't really do a lot.

 I always recommend that you buy from a specialist BBQ shop because they know their stuff and you'll get excellent service.
 The GMG Daniel Boone used in this review was supplied by BBQ Land in Hitchin, Hertfordshire so please support them.

 For international readers this button below will take you through to your local Amazon website.

 Buy through this Amazon button and you help pay it forward by contributing to the continued development of this website... and it doesn't cost you a cent!

 Many Amazon merchants pay us a small referral fee when you click this link and purchase from them...

 It makes no difference to the price you pay but it really helps me continue improving this website.
 If you like what I'm doing then save this link and use it every time you go to Amazon.
 For whatever you purchase through this link (it doesn't have to be barbecue) I heartily thank you in advance.